InjectiveLabs/coretracer/README.md

 - `coretracer.Trace` is used to initiate a span within a service method
 - `coretracer.TraceError` is used to end span, add the error and mark span as failed
 - `coretracer.Tags` is used to add tags to the trace span
+- `coretracer.NewTag` is a shortcut for `coretracer.NewTags`
+- `coretracer.WithTags` can add more tags to the existing span.

 The line `defer coretracer.Trace(&ctx)()` unfolds into the following runtime actions:
 * `Trace()` returns a `type SpanEnderFn func()` that ends span with a success and records the duration.